RustamNossov/PicturesMyVersion/README.md

-# PicturesMyVersion
+# Pictures

-The second project is from the Javascript practice course.
+The second project from the Javascript practice course.
 Link to the course https://www.udemy.com/course/javascript_practice/
-The project target is the automatization of the pre-made website layout.

-There is a multi-modal structure and native JavaScript.
+In this assignment, I received the HTML/CSS layout.
+It was required to automate some application components using native JS and a modular structure.
+Technical requirments:

 The project requires Animate.css, WebPack, Babel, and Gulp.

 The project includes the following modules: